ichiro101/vimrc/README.md

-On Windows Systems you may need to add
+On Windows Systems you may need to add set runtimepath+=C:\Users\Some User\.vim

-  " this is needed to work with vimfiles folder that resides " outside of the default vim installation folder in Windows set runtimepath+=C:\Users\Some User\.vim
+  set iminsert=0

-  " don't go into IME by default set iminsert=0 set imsearch=0
+  set imsearch=0

-as well your _vimrc file
+as well your _vimrc file.
+This is needed to work with vimfiles folder that resides outside of the default vim installation folder in Windows.
+As well we don't want to go into IME mode by default whenever we go into insert mode.